Analysts expect to see significant changes this April with the US economy, inflation, and mortgage rates.

 4. Competition among buyers will remain high.

 Washington State attracts residents from elsewhere in the country, and for a variety of reasons.
 This increases demand for housing on both the rental and purchase side.
-But at the same time, there is currently limited inventory in many parts of the state.
+But at the same time, there is currently limited inventory in most parts of the state.
+In Seattle, for instance, there is just over a 1-month supply of single family homes available for buyers.

-If you’re planning to buy a home in Washington State in 2019 or 2020, be prepared for some competition.
+If you’re planning to buy a home in Washington State in 2021, be prepared for some competition.
 Anything you can do to make yourself more competitive is worth the effort.
 And that brings us to item #5…

 5. Buyers should enter the market with their financing lined up.